trentleslie/springboard_final_capstone/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    └── requirements.yml   <- The requirements file for reproducing the analysis environment, can be imported in Anaconda (may need to updated prefix)
+    └── requirements.yml   <- The requirements file for reproducing the analysis environment, can be imported in Anaconda (may need to update prefix)

 --------